1. What is a Cataract?

 WHEN CONSIDERING CATARACT SURGERY, KEEP THESE QUESTIONS IN MIND:

-• Do you have problems reading or watching television?
+• Do you experience difficulties when reading or watching television?

 • Do bright lights make it difficult to see?